carlj/IoT-Hackathon/MQTT.md

 ## Connect
 The MQTT Server is listening on the port ```5672```.
-In the ```iot-hackathon/helper/mqtt-reciever``` folder are scripts for each sensor to recieve the messages.
+There are a examples to recieve data from the sensors in the ```/home/pi/IoT-Hackathon/helper/sensor-mqtt-reciever``` folder.

 The default exchange name is ```iot_hackathon``` and you can use the name of the sensor as the routingkey (e.g. "dht22", "tsl2591")